Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 ## **Features To implement**
 After user testing, here are some of the suggested future features to implement for the game:
 1. Randomize the target on-screen trimming
-1. Add random rogue objects in the game, so that clicked the game will end
 1. Add level indicator on when it is changing.
 1. And After game stats on the game over screen